xvrx/carrazy/README.md.md

 ![[bruh moment.gif]]

-8. add at least one admin or more users into Users collection based on this schema, there are only 2 roles : "admin" and "user"
+8. add at least one admin or more users into Users collection based on the following structure (contains nama,nip,seksi,pws,role), there are only 2 roles : "admin" and "user"

 ![[Pasted image 20230816194642.png]]